-Twirla is still in clinical development.
+Consistent with our previous NDA resubmission in 2017, we currently expect that our resubmission of the NDA responding to the 2017 CRL will be categorized as a Type 2 resubmission and receive a review period of six months from the date of resubmission of the NDA.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if and as we:

-- seek marketing approval for Twirla; - establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - continue to evaluate additional line extensions for Twirla and initiate development of product candidates in addition to Twirla; - maintain, leverage and expand our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.
+- seek marketing approval for Twirla; - establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility in preparation for potential commercial operations; - continue to evaluate additional line extensions for Twirla and initiate development of potential product candidates in addition to Twirla; - maintain, leverage and expand our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.